Cha Myong-jin: Political career

 Cha started his political career from the left-wing Popular Party in 1989 as the party's chief in Guro 1st constituency.
 The party participated in legislative election in 1992 where it gained no seats and therefore was deregistered under the then electoral law abolished in 2014.
 According to JoongAng Ilbo, his ideology was shifted to right, from Marxism to social democracy, then capitalism during this time.
 Same went for Kim and both joined the right-leaning Democratic Liberal Party in 1994.
 Cha subsequently became an aide to Kim following the Kim's election in 1996.
 He also assisted Lee Hoi-chang, the former presidential candidate and the Chairman of the now-defunct Grand National Party (GNP), as well as Sohn Hak-kyu, the ex-Governor of Gyeonggi and the predecessor of Kim.

 Cha ran as the MP candidate for Bucheon Sosa following the resignation of Kim running for Gyeonggi governorship.
 He defeated Kim Man-soo of the ruling Uri Party with a high margin.
 He then became the deputy parliamentary leader of his party.
 He served as the GNP spokesman after his victory in 2008 election.

-He became well known for 2 issues in 2010, one for known as "Emperor's meal" and the another was when he brought an elaphe schrenckii into the National Assembly building.
+He became well known for 2 issues in 2010, one for known as "Emperor's meal" and the other was when he brought an elaphe schrenckii into the National Assembly building.

 Cha lost to Kim Sang-hui in 2012.
 He ran for the same constituency against him in 2016, but also defeated.
 He opposes LGBT rights.

 On 1 July 2019, Cha declared to withdraw his endorsement towards Hwang Kyo-ahn, the-then President of the LKP, for "praising" the Trump-Kim-Moon DMZ meeting.

 On 20 August 2020, it was announced that Cha tested positive for COVID-19 after having attended an anti-government rally on 15 August.

 Controversies

-Insult against Park Won-soon
+Remarks about Park Won-soon

 On 11 October 2011, Cha provoked a controversy after calling Park Won-soon, the oppositions' sole candidate for the Mayor of Seoul, as "an extreme socialist supporting pro-North Korean forces".
 A Democratic MP named Moon Hak-jin mentioned that "from his harassment, perhaps he fears Park".
 Another MP named Yoo Sun-ho criticised his statement as "it is such as using viruses to kill vaccines".